priyamayur/GenomicIslandPrediction/README.md

 ## Usage:

-The treasureisland package can be used to find predictions and downloaded as csv, xlsx, txt files demonstrated in [TreasureIsland package](#TreasureIsland-package)
+The treasureisland package is used to find genomic island predictions which can be downloaded as csv, xlsx, txt files demonstrated in [TreasureIsland package](#TreasureIsland-package)

 Or, run script locally to get predicitons quickly: